Graduate Minor in Medieval Studies

-Course work: The Graduate Certificate in Medieval Studies will consist of 12 credit hours of approved courses.
+The Graduate Minor in Medieval Studies consists of 12 credit hours of approved courses.
 Most of these are on a permanent list of courses clearly appropriate to the topic (i.e. Medieval Studies).
 The Core Faculty of the Medieval Graduate Certificate will vote to approve new courses for the permanent list on an individual basis.
 Additionally, courses taught under a general rubric will be approved on an individual basis.

 Students pursuing the Graduate Certificate in Medieval Studies should be aware of the following rubric:

 - A maximum of 6 hours may be taken in the student’s home department.

 - A maximum of 6 hours may count toward the student’s home degree program and the Medieval Studies Certificate.

 - Additionally, students must satisfy the Latin requirement.
 They can do so in one of three ways:

 - Students with no prior Latin training can take LAT 101 and LAT 102 (or their equivalent).

 - Students with prior Latin training can earn a High Pass on a Latin reading exam designed and evaluated by the Medieval Studies Graduate Core Faculty.
 Any student who does not earn the “High Pass” will have a second opportunity to do so.
 He or she must get a “High Pass” on the retake before the end of the semester after the initial attempt (i.e. If the initial attempt was made in the Fall semester, the student would have until the end of Spring semester to retake it.)
 If he or she does not earn a High Pass on the second attempt, the student must take a 500-level or 600-level Latin course from the approved list, which will count toward the 12 hours of course work.